KdV hierarchies and quantum Novikov's equations

 where $u^\omega=u_{2N-1}^{i_{2N-1}}\cdots u_{1}^{i_1} u_{0}^{i_0}$ are normally ordered monomials.
 The ideal $\fQ_N$ is a \emph{ quantisation ideal} of the $N$-th Novikov equation if the quotient algebra $\fC_N = \fB_N(q)/\fQ_N$ has a Poincar\'e--Birkhoff--Witt additive $\cQ_N$-basis of {\sl normally ordered monomials} $u^\omega,\ \omega \in \bbbZ_\geqslant ^{2N}$, and $\fQ_N$ is invariant with respect to the derivation $\cD$.
 It follows from $\cD(\fQ_N)\subset\fQ_N$ that the coefficients $q_{i,j}, q_{i,j}^\omega$ satisfy a system of algebraic equations.
 In particular, these equation imply that $q_{i,j}=1$ for all $0\leqslant i < j\leqslant 2N-1$ (Lemma \ref{Lem-5}).
 In the cases $N=1,2,3$ and $4$ we have found out that the all structure constants $q_{i,j}^\omega$ of the quantisation ideals $\fQ_N$ can be parameterised by one parameter which we denote $\hbar$.
 In the case $N=1$ the computations are presented in full detail in Section \ref{sec32}.
 In this case we have shown that the quantisation ideal for equation (\ref{N1}) is generated by the commutation relation $[u_1,u]=i\hbar$, which coincides with Heisenberg's commutation relation in quantum mechanics \cite{Heisenberg25}, \cite{Dirac25}.
 In the case $N=2$ we have shown (Proposition \ref{q2}) that the quantisation ideal $\fQ_2$ is generated by six commutation relations

 The quantum $N=2$ KdV hierarchy can be written in the Heisenberg form (Theorem \ref{T-1})

-Here $\fh_{5,3},\fh_{5,5}\in \fC_2 $ are commuting quantum self-adjoint Hamiltonians (Lemma \ref{Hhat}, Proposition \ref{hams2}).
+Here the Hamiltonian $\fh_{5,3}\in \fC_2 $ for the Novikov equation coincides with the first integral of weight $8$ in the commutative case, assuming that all monomials are normally ordered, while the Hamiltonian $\fh_{5,5}\in \fC_2 $ requires a quantum correction (Proposition \ref{hams2}).
+These Hamiltonians commute with each other $[\fh_{5,3},\fh_{5,5}]=0$.
 We conclude Section \ref{sec3} by discussion of quantum ideals for $N=3$ and $N=4$ and the hierarchy of quantum KdV equations in the Heisenberg form in the case $N=3$.

 We emphasize, that the method of quantisation proposed in \cite{Mik-20} does not assume any Hamiltonian structure of the noncomutative dynamical system, nevertheless we present the quantum equations in the Heisenberg form $\partial_t u_k=\frac{i}{\hbar}[\fH,u_k]$ in Section \ref{sec3}.